Distributed Random Reshuffling Methods with Improved Convergence: Numerical Results

-Following a common approach for training machine learning models, we compare the performance of different methods by reducing the stepsizes on a plateau, that is, we decrease the stepsizes if the measure metric does not decrease.
-The results are depicted in Fig. \ref{fig:ncvx_c}.
+In this part, we compare the performance of the aforementioned methods in training a neural network with one hidden layer on the MNIST dataset \cite{mnist} over a ring graph and a grid graph, respectively.
+Following the common approach for training machine learning models, we reduce the stepsizes on a plateau when comparing the performance of different methods, that is, we reduce the stepsizes if the measure metric does not decrease.
+The results are depicted in Fig. \ref{fig:nn}.
 We observe that GT-RR and ED-RR achieve better empirical performance compared to DSGT and ED, as well as D-RR.
-Moreover, ED-RR outperforms GT-RR under a worse-connected graph (i.e., ring graph) when $T$ is large.
-The differences among GT-RR, ED-RR, and centralized RR become evident during the last epochs, especially under the ring graph.
+Surprisingly, GT-RR and ED-RR perform slightly better than CRR.